-- Capture ("Capture" on page 42) - Motion detection ("Advanced Motion Tab" on page 39) - Record schedule ("Record Schedule" on page 42) - Video tampering ("Video Tampering Tab" on page 40)
+- Alarm input ("Alarm Input Tab" on page 53) - Alarm output ("Alarm Output" on page 54) - Capture ("Capture" on page 64) - Intrusion detection ("Intrusion Detection" on page 58) - Line crossing ("Line Crossing Detection" on page 59) - Motion detection ("Advanced Motion Tab" on page 51) - Record schedule ("Record Schedule" on page 64) - Video tampering ("Video Tampering Tab" on page 52)

 The main portion of the window shows the schedule for that activity.
 Each line covers one day, with hash marks on the hours, and is color-coded to show the camera's scheduled activity.
 For schedules without a color key, blue means the action is activated, while white means that recording is not enabled during that time.
-The x1 series cameras only support continuous recording.
-Please use a Luma NVR for more recording options.